xLoadingx/RumbleAnimator/DevelopersReplayFormat.md

     byte FieldId
     field value

-Fields may appear in any order, but keep the defined fields the same order.
+Fields may appear in any order, but keep the defined field values the same order as described below for each state.
-Fields for each state are defined below

 ---

 ## StructureState Chunks